Installation QuickStart Guide

 database or a database name with thetest_

-prefix. - Add a MySQL user who has all privileges for accessing and modifying the StoreCore database.
+prefix. - Add a MySQL or MariaDB user who has all privileges for accessing and modifying the StoreCore database.

 - Find the